 Leadership.
-Candidates should also show evidence of strong leadership qualities, including the ability to influence others; provide vision for direction; build consensus; solve problems creatively; under pressure remain focused on goals rather than allowing distractions to derail them; communicate effectively both orally and written language skills; motivate others; inspire trust among peers or subordinates despite authority differences between individuals within an organization hierarchy structure at work place.
+Candidates should also show evidence of strong leadership qualities, including the ability to influence others; provide a vision for direction; build consensus; solve problems creatively; under pressure remain focused on goals rather than allowing distractions to derail them; communicate effectively both orally and written language skills; motivate others; inspire trust among peers or subordinates despite authority differences between individuals within an organization hierarchy structure at the workplace.

-Intellectual vitality, curiosity, the willingness to suspend disbelief and learn new things.
-Listening skills, humility and sensitivity for others.
+Intellectual vitality, curiosity, and the willingness to suspend disbelief and learn new things.
+Listening skills, humility, and sensitivity for others.
 Passion to learn and passion around ideas and aspirations.

 The Stanford MBA program is the most selective in the world.
 Yes, it is hard to get in, but it's not about one factor like the GMAT or another.
 The admission committee is honestly trying to get to know the applicant as a person beyond the numbers, and it's your job as an applicant to help them see who you are.